2003–04 NFL playoffs: AFC: New England Patriots 17, Tennessee Titans 14

 Early in the third quarter, McNair led the Titans on a 70-yard scoring drive, completing five consecutive passes for 59 yards and capping it off with an 11-yard touchdown pass to Mason.
-The rest of the third quarter was scoreless, but midway through the fourth quarter, Troy Brown's 10-yard punt return gave the Patriots great field position at the Titans 40-yard line.
-The Patriots gained only 13 yards on their ensuing possession (including a critical 4-yard completion from Brady to Brown on fourth down and 3), but it was enough for Vinatieri to make a 46-yard field goal, giving New England a 17–14 lead with 4:02 left in regulation.
+The rest of the third quarter was scoreless, but midway through the fourth quarter, Troy Brown's 10-yard punt return gave the Patriots great field position at the Titans' 40-yard line.
+The Patriots gained only 13 yards on their ensuing possession (including a critical 4-yard completion from Brady to Brown on fourth down and 3), but it was enough for Vinatieri to make a 46-yard field goal, giving the Patriots a 17–14 lead with 4:02 left in regulation.

-The Titans took the ensuing kickoff and drove to the Patriots 33-yard line.
+The Titans took the ensuing kickoff and drove to the Patriots' 33-yard line.
 But two penalties, a 10-yard intentional grounding call and a holding penalty, pushed them back 20 yards.
 McNair threw an 11-yard completion on the next play, but after that, Drew Bennett had the ball knocked out of his hands on fourth down and 12, and the Titans turned the ball over on downs with 1:38 left.

 This was the second postseason meeting between the Titans and Patriots.
 The Titans won the only prior meeting as the Houston Oilers.